apple101012/hopperfocus/README.md

-# ⏰ ChronoCharm: Beating Time Blindness for ADHD
+# ⏰ HopperFocus: Beating Time Blindness for ADHD

 **A gamified productivity system that makes time visible, immediate, and impossible to ignore.**